umaimehm/Intro_to_AI/2021 Lab/Lab4/README.md

 </details>

 Use pandas .corr() to create a correlation matrix.
-You can then plot the matrix to get a betre understanding for the data
+You can then plot the matrix to get a better understanding for the data

 <details>
   <summary>Hint</summary>